oracle-livelabs/security/oci-network-firewall/network-firewall/traffic-validation.md

    ![Create NAT GW Route Table in Firewall VCN](../common/images/ngw-route-table-firewall-vcn.png " ")

-8. This will create NAT Gateway Route Table for firewall-vcn with following components.
+8. This will create NAT Gateway Route Table for firewall-vcn with the following components.

     *Created NAT GW RouteTable for firewall-vcn*

-9. You have already defined required security rule in **Lab 3** but you can double check, for this task below rule will take in effect:
+9. You have already defined the required security rule in **Lab 3** but you can double check, for this task below rule will take effect:

    ![Verify Security Rule Applicable for NAT GW Traffic via Network Firewall](../common/images/verify-security-rule-outbound-traffic-network-firewall.png " ")